vyastreb/ACA/README.md

 ```

-## Other tests
+## Other scripts

+Apart from the ACA library, the repository contains a few other helpful scripts.

-An extended version of the test is available in `extended_test.py`.
++ An extended version of the test is available in `extended_test.py`.

-Script `test_for_point_clouds.py` contains an elaborated test of the ACA and ACA-GP algorithms for two rectangular clouds of a given aspect ratio and rotated one with respect to another by a random angle.
++ Script `test_for_point_clouds.py` contains an elaborated test of the ACA and ACA-GP algorithms for two rectangular clouds of a given aspect ratio and rotated one with respect to another by a random angle.
 The user can define the target distance between these clouds and define the type of points' distribution (uniform or normal).
 The script computes ACA and ACA-GP low-rank approximations and computes an SVD for comparison.
++ Script `Genetic_Search_For_best_skeleton.py` uses library `ACA_genetic.py` to generate the best skeleton for the given interaction matrix: this is computationally expensive because it explores all possible skeletons.

 ## References